bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Ships/SI_CH3_Ship Engagement.md

 | 61 - 75 | In zealous service of a cursed power |
 | 76 - 90 | Suffering under the deprivations of a cursed captain |
 | 91 - 100 | Unwittingly helping or unleashing a cursed power |
-^table-OclCursedShipMission
+^table-Cursed-Mission

 *137 SHIP ORACLES*

 ## Oracle: Ship Details
 > [!mechanics]- | Roll > [skull] `dice: [[SI_CH3_The Cursed Die#^table-Cursed]]`<br>▶1 `dice: [[OT_ISSI_Ships^Details]]`<br>▶2 `dice: [[OT_ISSI_Ships^Details]]` | Guidance
-> When upon a ship other than your own—visiting, exploring, or boarding—use this table to reveal new details. ^guidance-OclShipDetails
+> When upon a ship other than your own—visiting, exploring, or boarding—use this table to reveal new details. ^guidance-Details

 | dice: 1d100 | Result @1-2 [skull] _[[#Oracle Cursed Ship Details\|below]]_ |
 | :---: | --- |